 Keywords: Whipped Ricotta

-And let’s be honest, is there anything easier than adding a few shakes of spices?
+I love how simple it is to amp of the flavor of a dish with a simple spice blend!
+To be honest, is there anything easier than adding a few shakes of spices?

 They were a little off to the side from where the individual spices are kept and the packaging is a little different than some of the other McCormick spices, so hopefully, that photo helps you find them in the spice aisle!
 (Plus, you can see that they’re easy on the budget!)